Case Interview Practice

 FAQ

-What should I focus on when preparing for a non-profit strategy case?
+What should I focus on when preparing for a non-profit strategy case interview?

-How can I improve my case interview skills for the non-profit sector?
+How can I improve my case interview skills for non-profit roles?

-What types of frameworks are best for non-profit strategy cases?
+What are some common frameworks used in non-profit strategy cases?

-Adapt frameworks like SWOT analysis, Porter’s Five Forces, and Logic Models to fit the non-profit context.
+Common frameworks include SWOT analysis, Porter’s Five Forces, and the Value Proposition Canvas, adapted to reflect the unique aspects of non-profit organizations.

 Explore related topics